-Marchers gathered in Columbia, Bethesda, Baltimore and dozens of other communities, waving signs and chanting in defense of civil rights and democratic institutions.
+Demonstrators gathered in Baltimore, Bethesda, Columbia and dozens of other communities, waving signs and chanting in defense of civil rights and democratic institutions.

 The Baltimore Banner thanks its sponsors.
 Become one.

-At the Annapolis “No Kings” protest, organizers paused the rally to share news of the Minnesota political assassinations, calling for peace and denouncing violence against public servants.
-The crowd, which mixed patriotic symbolism with sharp criticism of President Trump, stood for a moment of silence before resuming chants and speeches.
+At the Baltimore and Annapolis “No Kings” protests, organizers paused the rally to share news of the Minnesota political assassinations, calling for peace and denouncing violence against public servants.
+The crowds observed a moment of silence before resuming chants and speeches.

-Driven by concerns over cuts to USAID, President Donald Trump’s attacks on civil rights, and what he sees as a disregard for the rule of law, Collier walked alongside Broken Land and Little Patuxent parkways in Columbia on Saturday for the “No Kings” demonstration.
+Driven by concerns over cuts to USAID, Trump’s attacks on civil rights and what he sees as a disregard for the rule of law, 70-year-old Tom Collier walked alongside Broken Land and Little Patuxent parkways in Columbia with thousands of others.
+Collier, who had just had a knee replaced a week ago, said it was his first protest.

 “It’s time for everybody to get off their butts and get involved,” said Collier, of Marriottsville.
 “It’s past time to get involved.”